-Economy (Jeep Wrangler or similar) is the most frequently booked car hire type in Haiti.
+Economy (Class Economy SUV or similar) is the most frequently booked car hire type in Haiti.

 Driving in Haiti is relatively straightforward, though it is important to be prepared for heavy and often chaotic traffic in urban areas like Port au Prince.
 Traffic in the city can be very congested, with a journey across town taking anywhere from 30m to 90m, depending on the time of day.
 Rural roads are generally quieter but may suffer from other problems like potholes, animals on the road, or landslides during the rainy season.